Introducing Eyewitness Missions

 The decision to become a full-fledged nonprofit happened in 2014, to give the doctors and staff freedom to go wherever and whenever they wanted and still have the support of medical supply companies and other sponsors, without which they would be unable to do their work.

 In the past, Cascadia Eye’s team needed to join up with another nonprofit organization.
 Now they still have that option, but also have the autonomy that gives them even more flexibility.
-Moving forward, Eyewitness Missions would love to increase the medical mission trips performed each year because the needs are great and giving the gift of vision is an incredible privilege.
+Eyewitness Missions has the goal to increase the medical mission trips performed each year because the needs are great and giving the gift of vision is an incredible privilege.

 Support eye health.
 Give to Eyewitness Missions by emailing them at eyewitnessmissions@gmail.com or with the QR code.